Great Black Swamp: Repairing ecosystems

-Restoring wetlands

-A photo of an Ohio wetland, restored in collaboration with a private landowner.

-An illustration showing how a wetland filters and transforms nutrients, such as nitrogen and phosphorus, in the water.
-Aquatic plants, hydric soils, bacteria, and microbes work together in the denitrification of the water.

-Wetland conservation in the United States is supported by a variety of government agencies, communities, farmers, and non-profit groups devoted to protecting existing wetlands and restoring those that are lost or degraded.
-In the late 20th century, efforts gained momentum to restore wetlands to their presettlement state (e.g., Limberlost Swamp).
-Following Lake Erie's harmful algal blooms in 2011, interest has grown in restoring portions of the drained Black Swamp.
-William J. Mitsch called for the restoration of 150 sq mi (400 km2) of the original swamp.
+Following Lake Erie's harmful algal blooms in 2011, interest has grown in restoring portions of the drained Black Swamp to filter nutrients from farm runoff.
+William J. Mitsch called for the restoration of 150 sqmi of the original swamp.
 This would reduce phosphorus inflow from the Maumee River to Lake Erie by 40%.

-The Olentangy River Wetland Research Park is a 52-acre facility dedicated to wetland science, research, and education, and advises local water resource management, conservation, and restoration projects.
-It features two experimental wetland basins, an oxbow wetland, bottomland hardwood forest, a mesocosm compound, laboratories, a classroom, offices, and meeting spaces.

-Founded in 1993, the Black Swamp Conservancy protects 17,600 acres (7,100 ha) of former swamplands throughout northwest Ohio.
+Founded in 1993, the Black Swamp Conservancy protects 17600 acre of former swamplands throughout northwest Ohio.
 Their recent restoration project, the Clary Boulee McDonald Preserve, became the Seneca County Park in 2024.
 This site, located next to Wolf Creek, used to be beech forests and elm-ash swamp forests in the 19th century.
 The restoration establishes wildlife corridors and visitor trails.
 The organization consistently collaborates with local farmers to ensure its restoration efforts benefit surrounding communities.